Combustible/configscripts/README.md

-# Byron's Linux Config Scripts
+# Byron's Vim-centric Docker Integrated Development Environment

-This is a package of the development environment / configuration scripts I personally use for Linux software development.
+This is an easy-to-use Docker image of the Linux development environment I personally use.

-It may be useful to people who are interested in learning about Vim and trying out some of the plugins I'm using without having to do too much work.
+It is easy to set up, requires installing nothing on the host system besides Docker, and has features comparable to the best of Visual Studio, Eclipse, etc.
+It's also free and open source.

 ## Contents

-This repository builds a docker image of the Vim environment I use for C/C++ development work.
-The image has just a single running process - sshd.
-You can SSH in, launch vim, and write some code.
+This repository builds a docker image of the Vim environment I use for C/C++/Rust/Java development work.
+This image drops you directly to a ZSH command line where you can launch Vim (and other tools) and get right to work.

-The idea here is that any system with a working docker environment can build the image, mount source code into it, and be up and running without much work.
+It only runs when you are using it - there is no background process.

 Some things in here that I like:
 - Vim